mariomaric/EncodeForYouTube/README.md

 ### USAGE

-    $ encode4yt input
+    $ encode4yt INPUT [IMAGE]

-Output file will be written in the same directory where input file is located and also will have identical name, only different extension (i.e., **.mp4**).
+Output file will be written in the same directory where `INPUT` file is located and also will have identical name, only different extension i.e. **mp4**.

+You can provide as a second argument path to an `IMAGE` that you would like to use as a video background.
+Recommended `IMAGE` size is 1920x1080 pixels.

 ### REQUIREMENTS